 2) Hendy Woods scenic drive (Route 128):

 Hendy Woods is actually a park with many Redwoods trees and a beautiful scenic drive through it.
-I accidently stumbled onto this spot while traveling with my friends on our way to Fort Bragg.
+I accidentally stumbled onto this spot while traveling with my friends on our way to Fort Bragg.

 We were on the 101 and our GPS told us to turn onto route 128, which took us through beautiful roads in general, but to our surprise also took us through this beautiful park too, which was instantly added to this list thereafter.